 The whole procedure typically lasts less than 30 minutes.
 Afterward and for the next five days, you should not expose yourself to direct sunlight or other bright lights as the drug is cleared from your body.

-Generally, several sessions of photodynamic therapy are required.
+Generally, several sessions of photodynamic therapy are required to treat wet macular degeneration.
 Commonly, patients have three to four treatments the first year and two treatments the next year.
 Your doctor can use OCT imaging or an angiogram to decide if more treatment is needed.

 Argon Laser Photocoagulation/Hot Laser Treatment